Samsung/tizen-docs/docs/application/dotnet/guides/opentk/quickstart.md

 ```

 - `OpenTKApp` is derived from `TizenGameApplication`.
-    `TizenGameApplication` creates OpenGL?
-ES running environment, which includes window, OpenGL?
-ES context, and so on.
+    `TizenGameApplication` creates OpenGL&reg; ES running environment, which includes window, OpenGL&reg; ES context, and so on.
     `TizenGameApplication` inherits from `Tizen.Applications.CoreUIApplication`, and you can override the application related methods including `OnCreate`, `OnPause`, `OnResume`, `OnAppControlReceived`, `OnTerminate`, and so on.
 For more information about these methods, see [Applications](../applications/ui-app.md).
 - `InitShader` : `InitShader` is an event handler of `Window.Load` event.
 It initializes shaders of triangle in this sample.
 - `RenderTriangle` : `RenderTriangle` is an event handler of `Window.RenderFrame` event.
 It draws the triangle in this sample.